fdonnet/ubik_accounting/README.md

 4) If right => publish an Added event (pub/sub), SaveAsync in db
 5) If right => with masstransit outbox enabled, the message is not published if the db is not updated
 6) If right => send the response on message bus
-7) If left => send the err response on message bus (Masstransit authorize to send `<result,error>`msg too) and it allows to not trigger an exception that will finish in an error queue if your error is a predictable one.
+7) If left => send the err response on message bus (Masstransit authorizes the sending of `(result,error)` tuple msg too) and it allows to not trigger an exception that will finish in an error queue if your error is a predictable one.

 #### In Features / controller layer